handsomecodemonkey/augmented-basketball-association/README.md

 ### Other information:
 - Uses SafeMath library and BasicToken (ERC20) contract templates from OpenZeppelin

-### Setup/Video
+# PLEASE WATCH THIS VIDEO FOR SETUP / HOW TO USE THE DAPP

-Please watch the following video to see setup and a demo of the project:
+Please watch the following video to see setup and a demo of the project and some of its features:
 [https://youtu.be/wEKZfkXsdKs](https://youtu.be/wEKZfkXsdKs)

 ## Prerequisites